 How Does a Laser Hair Loss Treatment Work

-Low level laser therapy is a non invasive treatment for hair growth to help stop hair loss.
+Low level laser therapy is a non invasive treatment.
 A laser device can either be freestanding, or in a cap, helmet or comb with the laser diodes directed at the scalp.
 The light emitted needs to be in the 630 to 670 nanometer range which is where the colour red occurs on the light spectrum.
-The power of the light is a low wattage, allowing it to remain cool throughout the procedure.
+The power of the light is low wattage, allowing it to remain cool throughout the procedure.

 Low Level Laser Therapy - Hair Growth or Hair Removal

 What is the difference between laser hair growth and laser hair removal?
 The laser light action is dependent on the total output of the laser wavelength they emit and is not dependent on the number of lasers used to give the output.
 In fact, if a laser is designed for hair growth, the total laser output has to be in the range of 630 to 670nm (nanometers) with the optimum being 650 to 655nm to be the most effective.
 For a laser to destroy or remove hair they have to have a higher wavelength output in the visible light spectrum of around 800nm.
 Lasers used in surgery to remove lesions have to have an even higher wavelength of over 1000nm to work.
 Just a little higher wavelength than that which is required to work for a specific condition, can actually cause a different reaction, thus the difference between hair growth and hair removal.